cheerful/freckle-apidocs/content/v2/index.md

 ## Deleting or Archiving Resources

-In certain cases, some resources can only be deleted if certain conditions are met.
-If these resources cannot be deleted, then they may be archived.
+In certain cases, resources can only be deleted if certain conditions are met.
+If these resources cannot be deleted, they may be archived instead.
 An example of this is the Project resource: a project cannot be deleted if it has any entries, invoices, or expenses; but it can be archived.
 However, if a project does not have any entries, invoices, or expenses; then it cannot be archived (it can only be deleted).

 For these resources, we have two separate actions for deleting and archiving.
 The Delete action is accessible through the `DELETE` HTTP verb, while the archive action is accessible via `PUT archive/`.